 Terroir is the French word used to deﬁne the features of a wine growing region that includes its climate, geology, topography and soils which contribute to the individuality and renown of wines produced there.
 It also includes the historical and human effects on site expression of the vineyard and wines produced (Martin 2000).

-The Orange wine region is young but is developing a reputation for producing an interesting range of quality, fruit driven, cool climate wine styles across a range of varieties are developing from the unique terroir of the region.
+The Orange wine region is young and has developed a reputation for producing a diverse range of quality cool climate wine styles across a range of varieties.
+These fruit-driven wines are a result of the unique terroir of the region.

 *This is an edited extract from www.winesoforange.com.au.
 Visit their website for a complete snapshot of the Orange Wine Region.